SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-json-formatted-logs.md

 ## Using the nodrop option

-By default, the JSON operator optimizes results by dropping messages that don't use the specified key or keys, or messages that use invalid JSON keys.
+By default, the JSON operator optimizes results by dropping messages that do not use the specified key or keys, or messages that use invalid JSON keys.
 Use the `nodrop` option to prevent this optimization, and set the extracted field values to null (empty):

 ```sql
 * | json field=jsonobject "baselineIntervals[0]" nodrop